ikarus-project/ikarus/docs/website/01_theory/feRequirements.md

 ## Usage
 To extract the needed information result requirements have the same interface as finite element requirements.
-But they allow to query information whic hresults should be calculated.
+But they allow to query information which hresults should be calculated.

 ```cpp
 if( req.isResultRequested( ResultType::cauchyStress)) {